defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-To benefit from `@ViewBuilder` syntax we must implement a dedicated initializer, as the `@ViewBuilder` attribute can only appear as a parameter-attribute.
-Note that Swift infers the type of the cell body based on the view builder block, forcing us to add `Cell` as additional parameter of the `CollectionView` generic type, conforming to the `View` protocol.
+To benefit from `@ViewBuilder` syntax we must implement a dedicated initializer, as `@ViewBuilder` can only appear as a parameter-attribute.
+Note that Swift infers the type of the cell body based on the view builder block, forcing us to add `Cell` as additional parameter of the `CollectionView` generic type list.

 ## SwiftUI Cell Hosting

-With the API we just designed clients of our `CollectionView` provide SwiftUI views as cells.
+With the public interface we just designed clients of our `CollectionView` provide SwiftUI views for cells.
 Embedding SwiftUI views into UIKit is made by using `UIHostingController`.
-To display a SwiftUI cell witin a `UICollectionViewCell`s, all we need is therefore a cell host:
+To display a SwiftUI cell witin a `UICollectionViewCell`s all we need is therefore a host cell:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View>: UIViewRepresentable {